The Importance of Materials in 3D Modeling

 Animation and Texture Mapping

 When working with animated 3D models, texture mapping becomes more complex.
 Animations such as character movements, object transformations, or procedural effects need to be taken into account when applying textures.
-Texture coordinates may need to be adjusted or animated to ensure that the textures align properly with the changing geometry.
+Texture coordinates may need to be adjusted or animated powerpoint to ensure that the textures align properly with the changing geometry.
 This requires careful planning, testing, and fine-tuning to achieve seamless and visually pleasing texture mapping throughout the animation.

 Accessibility and Compatibility